 Third, it has proven to be ineffective, and the success rates are very low.
 A recent study from the American Fair Credit Council (the debt settlement trade association) found that clients only settle 43 percent of their accounts by month 36 of the process.
 This means that you may only be able to settle with fewer than half of your creditors.
 Additionally, the study found that debt settlement clients end up paying more than 78 percent of their original balance due.
 This means that you would only be getting a 22 percent discount on your debt, and after factoring in the tax consequences your total “savings” will be even lower.
 Other studies (not conducted by the trade association) have shown even lower success and savings rates.

-How will this impact your credit?
 This first requires you to avoid paying debts.
 This makes your debts “delinquent.”
-Delinquencies are listed on your credit report and damage your credit score.
+Delinquencies on your credit report damage your credit score.
 The impact from this will be significant in most cases.
 The Center for Responsible Lending once predicted that a debt settlement client’s credit score would drop

 60 to 100 points.
 We estimate that the drop in credit score exceeds 100 points in most cases.

 Debt Settlement may be a good idea if you do it yourself.
 It allows you to pay less than you owe.
 However, you should only do this on your own by negotiating directly with your creditor and getting the agreement in writing before you pay.

 We do not recommend using a for-profit debt settlement firm.
 Fees are high and success rates are low.
 Additionally, this course of action can wreak havoc to your credit score and lead to judgements and collection activity against you.
 It may not save you money at all if taxes are charged on the forgiven amount.